cgwalters/rofiles-fuse/README.md

 Now we have a "rofiles" mount at `/srv/backups/mnt`.
 If we try this:

-    $ vi /srv/backups/mnt/document
+    $ echo new doc content > /srv/backups/mnt/document

-It will fail as vi (or at least most implementions) do edit-in-place.
+    bash: /srv/backups/mnt/document: Read-only file system

-If instead we create `document.tmp` and then rename it, it will break the hard link:
+It failed because the `>` redirection operator will try to truncate the existing file.
+If instead we create `document.tmp` and then rename it atomically over the old one, it will work:

     $ echo new doc content > /srv/backups/mnt/document.tmp
     $ mv /srv/backups/mnt/document.tmp /srv/backups/mnt/document